 No matter how you build it, slice it, and bite it, we love a sandwich.
 The perfect, go-to food staple for any time, day or night, Greenville has some sandwich joints wheat just can’t get enough of.

-We are grilled to share a list jam-packed with our five of our favorite GVL sandwiches for August, aka National Sandwich Month.
+We are grilled to share a list jam-packed with our six of our favorite GVL sandwiches for August, aka National Sandwich Month.

 The Godfather | Holy capicola this hoagie is good — stuffed with prosciutto, sweet capicola, spicy soppressata, finocchiona, roasted red peppers, aged provolone + long hots (italian peppers).

 DYK: This new Overbrook spot imports its hoagie rolls from Liscio’s Italian Bakery in New Jersey — the same bread served at famous cheesesteak and hoagie joints in Philly, like Geno’s Steaks.

 Fried Smoked Bologna | Your favorite childhood bologna sandwich got an upgrade: House smoked bologna with American cheese, a fried runny egg, topped with mayo + smoked mustard BBQ sauce on white bread (grilled with some butter).

 Swamp Rabbit Cafe and Grocery, 205 Cedar Lane Rd.